Analyzing Population-Level Trials as N-of-1 Trials: an Application to Gait: Results

 \subsection{Characteristics of study participants}

-In total, data from 16 participants (8 males, 8 females) were collected for the four walking conditions (ST-Control, ST-Fatigue, DT-Control and DT-Fatigue).
+In total, data from sixteen participants (eight males, eight females) were collected for the four walking conditions (ST-Control, ST-Fatigue, DT-Control, and DT-Fatigue).
 The dataset consisted of 3117 strides pooled across all participants.
 Stride length and stride time from each stride were used as outcome variables in the analyses.
-The observations were balanced across the four walking conditions with 788 strides from ST-Control, 792 strides from ST-Fatigue, 766 strides from DT-Control and 771 strides from DT-Fatigue, across all participants.
-Also, within each participant, the numbers of strides were balanced under each of the four walking conditions.
+The observations were balanced across the all walking conditions and participants, with 788 strides from ST-Control~(49.3~\textpm~3.7 strides per person), 792 strides from ST-Fatigue~(49.5~\textpm~3.7 strides per person), 766 strides from DT-Control~(47.9~\textpm~3.2 strides per person) and 771 strides from DT-Fatigue~(48.2~\textpm~3.5 strides per person).
 Table~\ref{tab:participant_characteristics} summarizes the participant characteristics, and Table~\ref{tab:stats_ANOVA} summarizes the gait parameters.